 The Master's Plan I Committee consists of at least three UC ladder faculty members.
 Two members of the committee must be ladder faculty from the Geography Department (or who hold Affiliated appointments with the Geography Department), one of whom will be appointed as chair or co-chair.
 Additional members may be added beyond the three required when appropriate.
 The committee requires the approval of the Graduate Advisor, the Department Chair, and the Graduate Dean.
 The thesis requires the signatures of all members of the committee, as nominated on Master's Form I. Ladder faculty who retire when a student's thesis is still being written may continue to serve on and chair the committee in question without any further approval.
 In instances where the faculty member retires before the Master's Committee is nominated, the retired faculty member may serve as a second or third member without special approval from Graduate Division.
-Graduate Council approval is required when the faculty who continue with the University as "research professors" may chair committees without special approval.
+Graduate Council approval is required when the faculty member who has retired is being nominated to serve as chair of a Master's Committee.
+Retired faculty who continue with the University as "research professors" may chair committees without special approval.